-Scientists have not been able to explain how life originated by chance, and Insight 1 shows that, even if it had, reproduction could not have evolved by chance.
+Scientists have not been able to explain how life originated by chance, and Insight 1 shows that, even if it had, reproduction could not have evolved by chance in one generation.
 Of course, reproduction is necessary for the survival of any organism beyond one generation.
-Insight 1 was published in July 2017 and, despite there now (August 2018) having been tens of thousands of “unique visitors” (as defined by Weebly) to The Verdict’s website, the argument in Insight 1 remains unchallenged because it is clearly irrefutable; moreover, there appears to be nothing in the evolution literature to explain how, if life arose, reproduction could have evolved by chance.
+Insight 1 was published in July 2017 and, despite there now (August 2018) having been tens of thousands of “unique visitors” (as defined by Weebly) to The Verdict’s website, the argument in Insight 1 remains unchallenged because it is clearly irrefutable; moreover, there appears to be nothing in the evolution literature to explain how, if life arose, reproduction could have evolved by chance in one generation.
 The profound question of what came first, the chicken or the egg, remains unanswered.
-Interestingly, whilst science is silent on the advent of reproduction, Genesis 1, 11 and 29 speak of the creation of “seed”, and implicit in verses is 22 and 28 is that reproduction was part of creation as, of course, it must have been.
+Interestingly, whilst science is silent on the advent of reproduction in a first generation, Genesis 1, 11 and 29 speak of the creation of “seed” at the very beginning, and implicit in verses is 22 and 28 is that reproduction was part of creation as, of course, it must have been.

 We, who live in the real world, know that that immutable approach is false since it fails to take account of the reality that our world is supernatural, as Insight 2 shows, and that there is a significant spiritual dimension of which we are fully aware, as Insights 3 and 4 clearly show.
 The views in Insights 2, 3, and the first three paragraphs of Insight 4, also published in July 2017, remain unchallenged.